Marmo by Greta Schödl

 23.05.2026 – 08.11.2026

 Greta Schödl (b.
 1929) is regarded as one of the most remarkable voices working in the genre of visual poetry.
-In her works, the artist writes directly onto a wide variety of materials.
-The font is her primary means of expression.
-Through meticulous repetition, she transforms words into ornamental patterns that alternate between legible script and abstract form.
-Rhythmic, meditative image structures unfold.
+With her distinctive handwriting, the artist covers a wide variety of materials with words and symbols.
+Through meticulous repetition, she transforms words into ornamental patterns that exist at the intersection of typography and abstraction.
+Rhythmic and meditative image structures unfold with a sense of timeless validity.

 THE POWER OF VISUAL POETRY

-Since the 1960s, Greta Schödl has cultivated a distinctive visual language in which written characters, lines, and calligraphic forms serve as central elements.
+Since the 1960s, Greta Schödl has cultivated a distinctive visual language in which writing plays a central role.
 Since her acclaimed participation in the 2024 Venice Biennale, the artist’s work has attracted greater public interest.

-Schödl typically places small golden dots in the open spaces of vowels, introducing subtle impulses of light that give the patterns a vibrant depth.
+Fine golden accents, which Schödl likes to place in the open spaces of vowels, give rhythm to the written fabric and visually enhance it.
 She also regards her own body as a source of signs: thumbprints, palm lines, the imprint of her breast or lips—all of these serve the artist as characters.

 FIRST MUSEUM EXHIBITION IN AUSTRIA

 Schödl’s oeuvre transcends the boundaries between poetry, painting, and conceptual art.
-In 2026, the artist celebrated her first museum exhibition in Austria at the Landesgalerie Niederösterreich, marking an important milestone in her career.
+In 2026, the artist celebrated her first museum exhibition in Austria at the Landesgalerie Niederösterreich.
+The exhibition showcases Schödl's artistic evolution from the 1950s to the present day, featuring approximately 150 pieces.

-My work is entirely inspired by the flow of life — an endless stream of thoughts.
-I remain the same, but my experiences leave new traces.
-My work is a reflection of my life experiences.
+My work is entirely inspired by the flow of life—it is an endless stream of thoughts.
+I always remain the same, but the experiences I have constantly leave new traces.
+My works are traces of my lived life.

 PERFORMANCE AND GRAPHICS